 - More advanced gestures: These signs will increase your child's vocabulary so that he can carry on conversations as he gets older.
 An example of this chart is located on BabySignLanguage.com.

 Getting the Best Use Out of These Charts

 You can print out the charts or cards and tape them to the wall or refrigerator door for easy reference.
+However, don't forget to continue to use the signs that you have already taught your infant or they will be forgotten.
+This builds up your baby's vocabulary.
 Repetition and consistency is key to helping your infant learn the signs.